 And how about the smells?
 There is nothing better than the crisp smell of saltwater, is there?
 I find it so refreshing!

-The sounds over here on Shetler Island are just as unmistakable: sea lions barking, the wind blowing through the trees, and the water lapping on the rocks after a large ship goes by.
+The sounds here on Shetler Island are just as unmistakable: sea lions barking, the wind blowing through the trees, and the water lapping on the rocks after a large ship goes by.
 You might even hear the chattering of green parrots.
-Did you know that a flock of green parrots live over here on Shelter Island?
+Did you know that a flock of green parrots live here on Shelter Island?
 More on these lively parrots later.

 Let’s now look at what we saw and offered here at Shoreline Park/ Shelter Island.